Port Pirie Surrounds

 Port Pirie Surrounds hosts an older demographic, ranking in the top quartile nationwide

-Port Pirie Surrounds has a median age of 47 years, which matches the Rest of SA average but is older than the Australian median of 38 years.
-Compared to the Rest of SA average, the 5-14 cohort is notably over-represented at 13.6% locally, while the 25-34 age group is under-represented at 7.6%.
-Post-2021 Census data shows that the 15 to 24 age group has grown from 8.7% to 11.1%, and the 75 to 84 cohort increased from 8.0% to 9.2%.
-Conversely, the 5 to 14 cohort has declined from 14.7% to 13.6%.
-By 2041, Port Pirie Surrounds is expected to see notable shifts in its age composition, with the 85+ group growing by 119% (from 81 to 178 people).
+Port Pirie Surrounds' median age in 2021 was 47 years, matching the Rest of South Australia's average but considerably older than the Australian median of 38.
+Compared to the Rest of SA average, the 5-14 cohort was notably over-represented at 13.6% locally, while 25-34 year-olds were under-represented at 7.6%.
+Post-2021 Census data showed that the 15 to 24 age group grew from 8.7% to 11.1%, and the 75 to 84 cohort increased from 8.0% to 9.2%.
+Conversely, the 5 to 14 cohort declined from 14.7% to 13.6%.
+By 2041, Port Pirie Surrounds is expected to see notable shifts in its age composition.
+Leading this demographic shift, the 85+ group will grow by 119%, reaching 178 people from 81.
 The aging population dynamic is clear, with those aged 65 and above comprising 68% of projected growth.
-Conversely, both the 0-4 and 15-24 age groups are expected to see reduced numbers.
+Conversely, both the 0 to 4 and 15 to 24 age groups are expected to see reduced numbers.

 Frequently Asked Questions - Age